 The Oregon Undergraduate Research Journal (OURJ) is an open access undergraduate research journal at the University of Oregon.
 It showcases some of the best research and publications by UO undergraduate students across all disciplines.
 OURJ is edited and produced by an undergraduate student editorial board, comprised of individuals with rich writing, editing, and research experience and who are passionate about the publication of undergraduate work.

 If you are interested in joining the OURJ editorial board please email firstname.lastname@example.org.

 2018-2019 Editorial Board

-Joshua is a sophomore psychology major in the Clark Honors College.
-He is a research assistant in the Social Affective Neuroscience Lab, and is working on developing research and data analysis skills to get into graduate school for Industrial-Organizational Psychology.
+Joshua is a junior psychology major in the Clark Honors College.
+He is a research assistant in the Social Affective Neuroscience Lab and Personality and Social Dynamics Lab, and is working on developing research and data analysis skills to pursue graduate study in Industrial-Organizational Psychology.
+He is interested in the science of teams in organizations, and hopes to both conduct and apply group dynamics research in the future.
 Outside of academics, Joshua enjoys reading sci-fi novels and watching films with his friends.

 - Barbara Jenkins, Coordinator of Outreach and Special Programs, UO Libraries, University of Oregon

 - Kevin Dean Hatfield, Director of Academic, Residential, and Research Initiatives and Adjunct Assistant Professor of History, University of Oregon

 - Lucy Gubbins, Founding Chief Editor

 - JQ Johnson, University of Oregon Libraries